saikiranpattipaka/Notes/AWS Notes/AWS.md

 </p>

 ### ☁️ Cloud Computing
-- Cloud computing is the delivery of computing services—servers, storage, databases, networking, software, analytics, and intelligence—over the Internet ("the cloud") to offer faster innovation, flexible resources, and economies of scale.
+- Cloud computing is the delivery of computing services—servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (**the cloud**) to offer faster innovation, flexible resources, and economies of scale.

 ### 📦 Real-Life Analogy:
 Like renting an apartment instead of buying a house.
 You use what you need and pay as you go.